Motorcycle Accidents Can Cost Thousands.

 I hate to say it, but there is a little more to it than that – especially if you want to do it safely and correctly.
 Sometimes, rushing a project can cost you more money if not done properly.
-I recently did a post covering this issue on a more general scale.
+I recently did a post covering long motorcycle projects on a more general scale.

 Anyways, so how to safely remove a motorcycle cylinder.
 Typically for this job, there are three (or four) items I want.

 First, is a high quality flex socket or flex adapter, six-point if possible as it is better for these high torque applications or 3/8ths inch drive crows feet.
 The reason for this is that often times the cylinder fins don’t provide enough room such that you can attack the cylinder base nuts straight on, even with an extension bar.

 The reason I say high-quality is that years ago, I actually had one of these guys crack while loosening a cylinder base nut on an old Harley.
 It was surprisingly a Craftsman – I took it back to Sears and they were equally surprised.
 Good news is Sears (now defunct) and Craftsman (still out there at Ace Hardware and online) were true to their word and gave me a new one.
 The only issue using an adaptor like this creates is the potential for slippage.